SteveBarnett/Remixing/_thinking/seeing-boundarylessness.md

 - Can you see anything that's not in your field of vision?
 - Your feel of vision is boundless, open, space.

+---

+My initial thought was that I was looking for a good way to demonstrate this to others, help them see it too.
+But perhaps it's just me finally "getting", experientially, [The Pointing Experiment](/thinking/the-headless-way-session-for-one-mindful-breath/#-pointing-experiment).

 Some Headless Way notes of mine: [The Headless Way](/thinking/headless/); [Experiments in Having No Head](/thinking/experiments-in-having-no-head/); ["The Headless Way" session for One Mindful Breath](/thinking/the-headless-way-session-for-one-mindful-breath/) (which I continue to chicken out of running); [The Headless Way: A Conversation](/thinking/the-headless-way-a-conversation/).